Samsung/tizen-docs/docs/application/dotnet/tutorials/create-dotnet-hybrid-package.md

 # Packaging a .NET and Web Hybrid Application

-Tizen Platform allows you to create hybrid application packages to combine .NET application and Web application.
+Tizen platform allows you to create hybrid application packages combining .NET application and Web application.

 You can develop the .NET application using Visual Studio and Web application using Tizen Studio.
-Therefore, you cannot create a hybrid application package using the existing project connection method provided by Tizen Studio.
+This implies that, you cannot create a hybrid application package using the existing project connection method provided by Tizen Studio.

-Therefore, you can create a hybrid application package by merging Web application and .NET application packages.
-You can merge using the CLI tool provided in Tizen Studio:
+You can create a hybrid application package by merging Web application and .NET application packages.
+You can merge using the CLI tool provided in Tizen Studio.

+> [!NOTE]
-(Currently, only command-line interface is provided for .NET and Web hybrid application package.)
+> Currently, only command-line interface is provided for .NET and Web hybrid application package.

 **Figure: Create .NET and Web Hybrid Application Package**